Artefact2/freenet-new-wiki/README.md

 	- Search box, to allow embed searching with the Library plugin
 	- Login link, replaced with the activelink.
 3. Generating an index to allow searching.
+4. (Eventually) Inserting it in the Freenet network via FCP.

 Usage
 =====